Leah Messer Teaches Daughters Powerful Lesson: Doesn’t Want Them Following In Her Footsteps?

 Leah Messer has turned her life around over the past couple of years.
 While filming Teen Mom 2 a few years ago, she was dealing with stress and anxiety, and she started taking some medications to help her deal with the pain and emotions.
-However, the pills were a bit strong and Leah would fall asleep while filming Teen Mom 2.
+However, the pills were a bit strong, and Leah would fall asleep while filming Teen Mom 2.
 Some people assumed that she was taking pills that were insanely strong and others worried about her three children.
 Her ex-husband, Corey Simms, even filed for custody of the twins because he was concerned about their safety.

 #ThankGod #LiveYourStandard #BeYou #BeTrue #BeHumble #Bekind & #LoveYou???????????????????? #HappySaturdayYall ???????????? @liveyourstandard